Please check back for information about our Spring events!

-Oakland Museum will offer free admission to visitors on Saturday, September 28, from 10 am to 4 pm in observance of National Museum Day.
+Oakland Museum offered free admission to visitors in observance of National Museum Day.
 The national event is promoted by the Smithsonian Institution to recognize the rich educational value of America's museums and to encourage adults and children to explore them.

-In addition, from 11 am to 3 pm, Lynn Coffey will be present to sign copies of her latest book, Appalachian Heart: Oral Histories of the Mountain Elders, and Ted Hughes (who is featured in one chapter of Coffey's book) will be there with his new map showing the effect of Camille on town of Massies Mill.
+Lynn Coffey was there to sign copies of her latest book, Appalachian Heart: Oral Histories of the Mountain Elders, and Ted Hughes (who is featured in one chapter of Coffey's book) was there with his new map showing the effect of Camille on town of Massies Mill.
 The two of them are prepared to share stories and reminiscences with museum visitors.

 Lynn Coffey is well known for the three volumes of her Backroads books, compilations of articles from her newspaper of the same name that she published from 1981 to 2006.
 In these articles, she sought to record and honor the fast-disappearing way of life of the mountain people in and around the town of Love, Virginia, where she moved in 1981.
 Her newest book Appalachian Heart contains current oral histories of 19 people who were born and still live in the Virginia highlands.
 They speak of lives without modern conveniences or technology, when the hard work required for survival produced a special satisfaction.